Is HNO3 an acid or base? - Strong vs Weak (Nitric acid)

 In this article, we will discuss Is HNO3 an acid or base, Is it strong or weak? its conjugate base or acid, etc.

 So, Is HNO3 an acid or base?
-HNO3 is an acid because on dissolving in an aqueous solution it dissociates into two ions (H+ and NO3–) and anything that release an H+ ion or proton in a solution is considered acid in nature.
+HNO3 is an acid.
+Because on dissolving in an aqueous solution, it dissociates into two ions (H+ and NO3–), and anything that releases an H+ ion in a solution is considered acid in nature.

 |Name of Molecule||Nitric acid|

 According to various acid-base theories, an acid is something that releases a proton or H+ ion on dissolving in an aqueous solution.

 In the case of HNO3, it dissociates completely in an aqueous solution to give H3O+ and NO3-- ions.

 ⇒ HNO3 + H2O → H3O+ + NO3−

 Here in this reaction, HNO3 donates the proton to H2O and formed NO3-- conjugate base.
 And H2O acts as a base because it accepts the proton from HNO3 and forms H3O+ conjugate acid.

 Theories to check whether HNO3 is an acid or base.